VermeilChan/VAE/README.md

 #### Option 1: Extract Addons

-- This option scans the current directory and subdirectories for `.gma` files and extracts them using `fastgmad`.
+- This option scans the current directory and subdirectories for `.gma` and `.bin` files and extracts them using `fastgmad`.
   - Navigate to the `Extracted-Addons` folder, and copy the folders to your Garry's Mod directory.
 Enjoy your addons!
-  - If you want to free up some space, you can remove the `Leftover` folder, which contains the `.gma` and archives.
+  - If you want to free up some space, you can remove the `Leftover` folder, which contains the `.gma` and `.bin` and archives.

 #### Option 2: Extract Archives